 Church Pastor: Job Description & Career Requirements

-A Church Pastor is a leader of a Protestant congregation.
-Pastors lead Baptist, Episcopalian, Lutheran, Methodist and Presbyterian churches, among others.
-The duties of a Church Pastor include performing ceremonies, such as baptisms, wedding and funerals, in addition to leading their congregation in worship through sermons inspired by the Bible.
+A church pastor is a leader of a Protestant congregation.
+Pastors lead Baptist, Episcopalian, Lutheran, Methodist, and Presbyterian churches, among others.
+The duties of a church pastor include performing ceremonies, such as baptisms, weddings, and funerals, in addition to leading their congregation in worship through sermons inspired by the Bible.

-Pastoring a Church requires leadership skills, including the ability to motivate and inspire others.
-Church Pastors must be able to speak confidently to large groups and also to listen to the troubles of others with open minds.
-Most Church Pastors called to the profession are devoted members of their churches with solid ethics and natural senses of volunteerism.
+Pastoring a church requires leadership skills, including the ability to motivate and inspire others.
+Church pastors must be able to speak confidently to large groups and also to listen to the troubles of others with open minds.
+Most church pastors called to the profession are devoted members of their churches with solid ethics and a natural sense of volunteerism.

-O*NET Online's data from the U.S. Bureau of Labor Statistics showed that employment for Church Pastors could grow about as fast as average compared to other occupations from 2010-2020.
+O*NET OnLine's data from the U.S. Bureau of Labor Statistics showed that employment of church pastors could grow about as fast as average compared to other occupations from 2010-2020 (www.onetonline.org).
 Employment and salaries tend to be greatly affected by experience and the average income of the population being served.
-As of August 2013, Salary.com reported that associate pastors earned a median salary of $62,639 annually, and Church Pastors with 5 or more years of experience earned a median salary of $86,610.
+As of December 2013, Salary.com reported that associate pastors earned a median salary of $62,845 annually, and church pastors with five or more years of experience earned a median salary of $86,895.

 Related to Church Pastor: Job Description & Career Requirements